-Our Florida Insurance Claims Law Firm frequently represents policyholders against insurance companies that engage in unfair, arbitrary, or unethical conduct in denying an insured’s claim.
-Sometimes policyholders file a complaint with their state insurance regulatory agency prior to pursuing a lawsuit.
+Sometimes policyholders file a complaint against their insurance company with their state insurance regulatory agency in hopes that it will help resolve their claim.
 Because we frequently represent the interests of policyholders against insurance carriers that fail to fulfill the terms of their policies, we recognize that a complaint to your state’s insurance regulatory agency can have benefits.
 However, this remedy also has significant limitations.

 - Date the incident causing loss or accident occurred